Creeping Charlie Bärbucha Kombucha

 Another thing not mentioned above is the fact that Ground Ivy helps with digestion.

-Some other interesting uses for this herb were: "ale-making" before the use of hops & also in cheese-making as a substitute for rennet.
+Some other interesting uses for this herb were: "ale-making" before the use of hops and also in cheese-making as a substitute for rennet.

 Normally Ground ivy is used in two different ways.
-Either the leaves & flowers are added to salads or one can make tea out of it, by steeping it in hot water.
+Either the leaves and flowers are added to salads or one can make tea out of it, by steeping it in hot water.

-In older times, especially in Poland, Ground Ivy was used like one uses parsley, chopped & added to soups or meals as a seasoning.
+In older times, especially in Poland, Ground Ivy was used like one uses parsley, chopped and added to soups or meals as a seasoning.

 We have fallen in love in tea made with this delicious herb.
-That gave me an idea to make it into Kombucha.
+That gave us an idea to make it into Kombucha.

 Here's a bowl with freshly picked Ground Ivy.